-Payment rates are determined at one of four levels for each day of a beneficiary's hospice care.
+Payment rates are determined at one of four levels for each day of a recipient's hospice care.
 The four levels of care are:

-- 1. Routine home care;
+- Routine Home Care;

-- 2. Continuous home care;
+- Continuous Home Care;

-- 3. Inpatient respite care; and
+- Inpatient Respite Care; and

-- 4. General inpatient care.
+- General Inpatient Care.

 NOTE: Refer to Section 24.9 - Reimbursement for an explanation of the four levels of care.